actionschnitzel/PiGro-Aid-/README.md

 ### And there is a lot more!

-With the latest release (codename: Stupida Medusa) PiGro - Just Click It! also on Ubuntu.
+With the latest release (codename: Stupida Medusa) PiGro - Just Click It! also works on Ubuntu.

 ### Tested and working on:
 - [X] Raspberry Pi OS Bullseye with PIXEL(No desktop notification support,due to reduced desktop)